Qingbolan/Vision-LLM-Integration/README.md

 mkdir outputs
 ```

-Make sure you have met the prerequisites for [PyTorch](https://pytorch.org/) and installed the corresponding version compatible with your CUDA or CPU setup.
+Ensure that you have the prerequisites for [PyTorch](https://pytorch.org/) installed, compatible with your CUDA or CPU setup.

 ## Dataset

-Please download the dataset from [Concrete Crack Images for Classification](https://data.mendeley.com/datasets/5y9wdsg2zt/2) and place the images in the `data/raw/` directory following this structure:
+For demonstration, we utilize the **Concrete Crack Images for Classification** dataset to validate our Deep Learning Visual Analysis framework.
+Please download the dataset from [Concrete Crack Images for Classification](https://data.mendeley.com/datasets/5y9wdsg2zt/2) and organize the images in the `data/raw/` directory as follows:

 ```
 data/